vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Abbreviations employed in this list alone to bolvida to b AC.-Abhidbana-cintamani of Hema- K.-Kūrmapurāna.

 candra (ed. by Böhtlingk, 1847).
-Kal.-Kalikāpurana, Adi-Adiparva of the Mahābhārata K.R.-Bühler's Kashmir Report (extra Ag.-Agnipurana.
+Kal.-Kalikāpurana, Adi-Adiparva of the Mahābhārata K.R.-Būhler's Kashmir Report (extra Ag.-Agnipurana.

 number of BBRAS Journal for 1877) A. G.-Ancient Geography of India, 1.-lake